thecowan/wallpanel-android/README.md

 *** If you have need support for older Android 4.0 devices (those below Android 4.4), you want to use the [legacy](https://github.com/thanksmister/wallpanel-android-legacy) version of the application.
 Alternatively you can download an APK from the release section prior to release v0.8.8-beta.6 ***

 ## Quick Start
-You can either side load the application to your device from the release section or install the application from the [Google Play store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.wallpanel).
+You can either side load the application to your device from the [release section[(https://github.com/thanksmister/wallpanel-android/releases)  or install the application from [Google Play](https://play.google.com/store/apps/details?id=com.thanksmister.iot.wallpanel).
 The application will open to the welcome page with a link to update the settings.
 Go to settings, and setup the link to your web page or home automation platform.
 You may also update additional settings for Motion, Face Detection, and for publishing device sensor data.

 ## Building the Application
 To build the application locally, checkout the code from Github and load the project into Android Studio with Android API 27 or higher.
 You will need to remove the Firebase dependency in the build.gradle file, this is not required.
 Remove the following dependencies: